|

 rippling through my files.
 And I feel quite a bit angry at myself because, after seven years,

 I still don't get it.
 After seven years of practice, I still can't get it right.
-Sorry for the
+Sorry for the negativity.
+Just needed to vent, I guess.

 Spent the day running errands and such.
 Tonight, I plan to get Heart of the Labyrinth